jnsbyr/esp8266-intexsbh20/README.md

 - the original control panel and an additional remote control unit can be attached in parallel to the mainboard because the signalling supports a multi-drop architecture for listening

-- the button signalling from the control panel to the mainboard seems to be completely different from Geoffroy's description
+As Geoffroy did not document any details regarding the button signalling from the control panel to the mainboard, I assumed from the fact that Geoffroy used external hardware in addition to the ESP8266 that the SSP and SJB models require very special handling.
+As it later turned out the button signalling is also identical.

 Getting all the details right for this last aspect took a while.
 With the SB-H20 data clock of 100 kHz it was like searching for a needle in a haystack.
 To get